aGuyNamedJonas/slim-redux/README.md

 The complete redux compatability is important as one of the design goals of `slim-redux` was to improve the redux experience for teams without forcing them to refactor their state-management code or change their redux setups dramatically.

 ### Feedback wanted
 I sincerely hope that `slim-redux` can help improve your working experience with redux.
-If it does and you notice things that could work better, or if you run into any issues or limitations when working with `slim-redux`, please raise an issue and let me know about it, thanks!
+To further improve `slim-redux` please let me know if you have any questions / suggestions / frustrations by opening an issue or getting in touch on twitter [@aGuyNamedJonas](twitter.com/aguynamedjonas)

 **React bindings are in the works :)**